kangshugang/SBLS/README.md

 Finally, the answer to the question: *"Is the best solution always achivable?"* is both yes and no. If there is no time limitation, the answer is yes.
 If there is a time limitation, the answer is no. In practical applications, there is always a time limitation, such as minutes or even seconds, therefore, generally speaking, the answer is no. This is why we try to find **high quality** solutions, instead of trying to find the best (or optimal) solutions.

 Hopefully, the objectives of this project is clearly stated above.
-Now, how can we create a computer software to to help?

-Basically, this tool will includes two parts:

-  1. **Modelling DSL**
-  2. **Simulation Engine**

-The Modelling DSL (Domain Specific Language) is a simple high-level language to help specify the simulation model in a straight forward manner.
-The modelling DSL will be based on Python 3.

-The simulation engine can run the simulation model, train the model and use the trained model to make decisions.
-The simulation engine will be developed with C++ 17.
+The project is programmed in Python.
+It provides a generic framework for modeling complex decision making problems, traing the model with simulation practices, and utilize the trained models for decision makings.

 ## Notes
  - This project is now at the conceptual phase, code will be developed and commited to this repository overtime.
  - This is a spare time project, do not expect any timely progress.
- - One of the primary purpose of this project is to help the author to refresh his skills with Python 3 and C++ 17 (the authers skills on c++/python is not quite up-to-date.
-I need coding practice while learning.
-Therefore, this project).